laravel/nova-docs/4.0/metrics/defining-metrics.md

 ```php
 return $this->result(100)->previous(50);
 ```
-However, you are not restricted to static values.
-The result method can also handle dynamic data, such as filters that come through a request.
-Here's an example showing how you might apply a filter to a model using the applyFilterQuery method:
+The result method in Resource Index metrics can handle dynamic data, including filters received through a request.
+For instance, you can use the applyFilterQuery method to apply the selected filters on the resource to a model.
+Here's an example that illustrates this process:

 ```php
 return $this->result($this->applyFilterQuery($request, Model::class)->count());